freetonik/vscode-dnts/README.md

 ![](https://media.giphy.com/media/4Nk6EGaAnNeVi/giphy.gif)

 A darker, calmer color theme is better for your eyes during the night.
-But it's not always convinient during the day.
+But it's not always convenient during the day.
 This extension allows you to define daytime and nighttime themes and quickly switch between them.

 ## Extension Settings